j-mie6/parsley/docs/api-guide/templates.md

 ## When *not* to use

-Simply put, generic bridges have one major limitation: they cannot interact with additional metadata that might be required in the parser.
+Simply put, templates bridges have one major limitation: they cannot interact with additional metadata that might be required in the parser.
 One excellent example of this is position information.
 While `parsley` could take a stance on how this should be done, I'd prefer if the users can make that decision for themselves.
 The previously linked tutorial demonstrates how to *make* templating bridges from scratch, which you would need to do to support something like position tracking.
+Alternatively, if you're using Scala 3 you can try the [*macro bridges*](macros.md) instead.